 The Grounded Project, is our Key Stage 2 & 3 school based project in which we teach Black History on a termly basis at our partner schools.

 All the workshops have been developed by our consultant teachers and Historians.
 The lesson themes have been co-created by the young people over a 2-year period.
 We have worked with over 500 young people in Lambeth, Lewisham, Greenwich and Camden delivering our sessions.

-The curriculum BLAM uses for the workshops have been further developed with the help of the Institute of Race Relations, they gave us access to a lot for archived materials that were essential to the Black British Liberation groups in the 70s and 80s.
-Our Grounded project workers spent long hours using this material to ensure the young people get an authentic understanding about Black British grass roots activism and history.
+The curriculum BLAM uses for the workshops have been further developed with the help of the Institute of Race Relations, they gave us access to a lot for archived materials that were essential to the Black British Liberation movements in the 70s and 80s.
+Our Grounded project workers spent many hours going through this material to ensure that the young people get an authentic understanding on Black-British grass roots activism and history.

 Some of the young people we have worked with have said this about the Grounded project: